Tarek-Qa/ItemsDotNetApi/README.md

 The `docker-compose.yml` file defines the services and their configurations.
 Both services are connected to the `apinetwork` to enable communication.
 Volumes are used to persist data.

-## Warning : you have to delete the volumes file from docker if you run the app then you change the Entity and want it to do auto migration.
+## Warning: you must delete the volumes file from docker if you run the app then change the Entity and want it to do auto migration.